rekalogika/rekalogika.dev/docs/analytics/03-housekeeping.md

 ## Refreshing Manually from the Command Line

-You can refresh the summary table manually from the command line:
+You can refresh the summary table manually from the command line.
+Usually you would do this once after the summary table is created.

 ```bash
 php bin/console rekalogika:analytics:refresh 'App\Entity\SomeSummary' \